Author: Abraham Paul. P.

 2. The myth that ‘Majority has the Right to Rule’ in a democracy:

 In the Indian context, less than about 50% of the total population only have voting rights and of that about 50 to 55% only cast their votes.
 Considering a vote split among three major contestants, a political party that can manage to get 7 to 8 percent of votes related to population, could become the largest single party and a coalition of parties that can manage between 9 to 11% of the votes get absolute majority.
 A one percent shift can tilt the scale either way.
 Therefore, the type of ‘Democracy of majority rule’ that can be attained with this sort of arithmetic of people’s representation is anybody’s guess.
 This is one of the major perils of our type of democratic process.
 Also it can be seen how easy it is to engineer and manifest electoral processes by ethical or means and Money power to generate such a small shift and grab power.

 It is therefore, become very harmful when political parties’ stoop down to incite and use various forms of communal feelings for electoral advantage, or various cast based or regionalist interests and the interests of self serving crony capitalists.
 Of late, embracing g Politics have become an easy means for many to quickly become rich.
 It becomes the responsibility of every citizen to safeguard against such misadventures of power mongering and self serving politicians or political groups.

 2. The Vote banks in India: In India there are basically two types of majority vote banks; both having sets and subsets of the other.

-- The majority of socially and economically backward, appeased by every political during elections with ‘Carrots’ that never to be during elections and do later but ensure they continues to remain so.
+- The majority of socially and economically backward, appeased by every political party during elections with ‘Carrots’ that never to be, and later ensure they continues to remain so; poor, backward and oppressed.

 iii.)
 A concoction as a mixture of the above two.